RasaHQ/agentic-orchestration-samples/car-purchase-assistant/README.md

    This will launch an interactive shell where you can chat with the assistant.

 **Note:**
-- Make sure your `.env` file is set up with the required API keys before starting.
+Make sure your `.env` file is set up with the required API keys before starting.
-- The first two steps should be run in separate terminals so all services remain active.